 Grab a newspaper and a café crème, and plant yourself on the sunny terrace while you imagine the days when Ernest Hemingway, Albert Camus, and Pablo Picasso rubbed elbows in this very spot.

-Address: 6 place St Germain des Pres, 6th arrondissement
+Address: 6 Place Saint-Germain des Pres, 6th arrondissement

 Cafe de Flore

 Across the street from rival Les Deux Magots, Café de Flore has changed little since World War II: red booths, wide mirrors, and an enviable clientele.
 While it has become a hotspot for tourists and upwardly mobile types and no longer attracts as many students and artists, it still merits a visit for the ambiance.
 The café once hosted Sartre and de Beauvoir’s passionate discussions, among those of many others.

 Address: 172 Boulevard Saint-Germain, 6th arrondissement

-Located within the recently renovated Ritz Hotel, the Hemingway was a favorite haunt of Sartre and James Joyce and pays special tribute to the eponymous American author with a wall display of 25 of his original photos from A Moveable Feast.
+Located within the Ritz Hotel, Bar Hemingway was a favorite haunt of Sartre and James Joyce and pays special tribute to the eponymous American author with a wall display of 25 of his original photos from A Moveable Feast.
 Enjoy beers from around the world here, or Hemingway's old favorite, the single malt whiskey.
 The wood-paneling and cushy leather stools will make you feel like you've just stepped onto the set of An American in Paris.

 Address: 15 Place Vendome, 1st arrondissement